PSergio984/Balangay-Of-The-Forgotten/QUICK_START.md

 This is the absolute minimum to get the new 4-slot character preset selection system working.

+## ⚠️ Critical: Fixed Stats Architecture

+**Build presets use FIXED stats (not modifiers):**

+- When creating presets, set exact final stat values (e.g., Health=650, not +50)
+- Hero base stats are ignored when a preset is selected
+- In combat, only preset stats are used

 ---

 ## ⏱️ Step 1: Create Core Assets (2 minutes)